Elblinator/instanz-status-repo/plan.md

  # Needs correction:
- - change way of getting data (use proper http stuff)
  - for stati.component + stati.detail used data needs adjustment [from hero-data to mock-data]
  - running/stopped frame needs to be added (will be put into stati.component)
  - resetCount, countStati, countStatus, checkStatus (in start.component.ts) potentially pushed into a service. _countService maybe_